dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 That's all well and good for the DSL, but we now need to update our interpreter to work with it.

-Remember that we had an underlying functor for our interpreter
+Remember that we had an underlying functor for our interpreter:
 ```haskell
 data CoAdderF k = CoAdderF {
     addH   :: Int -> (Bool,k)